misteki/rappi-store-challenge/README.md

 - Service method errors are only informed using the console.
 For UX's sake this should not be the case, but the UI implementation was not explicitly required and thus was not implemented.
 - Considering there's only two distinct views (product list and cart), routing was not added.
 - When fetching local storage fails for any reason, an empty cart is returned and the storage is cleared to avoid future errors.
 The promises related to this always resolve successfully to save the time from writing error handling code on the consumers, but those should be in there when using actual HTTP calls instead of fetching hardcoded data.
+- The assignement said: "Un subnivel final es aquel que no tiene más subniveles, en éste caso debe aparecer una caja de texto que permita realizar búsquedas de productos por nombre en dichos subniveles."
+It is confusing: at a final sublevel there no mpore sublevels to search in, as it says.
+Since I was unable to determine when the search box had to be displayed I display it by default (which makes more much sense form a UX perspective as well).
+- All filtering and sorting occurs on the fronetnd, with data being fetched only once at the beggining.
+For larger volumes of data it might be deasirable to make separate HTTP calls with different parameters for these operations, and return the result; but since the example data is a small volume, the app was simplified by choosing this apporach instead.
+- HTTP call delay was not mocked (might have been done by using timers), to simplify the frontend implementation (no transitional state display login needed anywhere).

 ## Available Scripts